pearkes/heroku-buildpack-pelican/Readme.md

 -----
 Content:

-A content directory, with Markdown files for posts.
+A content directory, with Markdown or reST files for posts.
 For example usage of content structure, visit the [Pelican sample](https://github.com/ametaireau/pelican/tree/master/samples).

 Configuration: